wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 ### Drop a user off with native gas

-The most common way to accomplish this is to simply specify a large `computeBudget` with the user's wallet as the `refundAddress`.
-This can also be done via the `applicationBudget`, however the `applicationBudget` rates are always equal to or worse than the `computeBudget` rates.
+The most common way to accomplish this is to simply specify a large `maxTransactionFee` with the user's wallet as the `refundAddress`.
+This can also be done via the `receiverValue`, however the `receiverValue` rates are always equal to or worse than the `maxTransactionFee` rates.

 ### Safe Round-Trips

 A very common scenario for Hub-and-Spoke style applications is to want to round-trip a delivery from a Spoke chain to the Hub chain and then back.
-In this case, it's generally a good idea to capture a large `computeBudget` and then perform a `forward` from the Hub chain with the end-user's wallet set to the `refundAddress`.
+In this case, it's generally a good idea to capture a large `maxTransactionFee` and then perform a `forward` from the Hub chain with the end-user's wallet set to the `refundAddress`.
 Thus the end user is ultimately returned all unused funds.

 ### Bridging Multiple Tokens